TheKikGen/MPC-LiveXplore/tkgl_bootstrap/readme.md

 3. Adapt the /tkgl_bootstrap/scripts/tkgl_bootstrap script to your needs

    By default, an overlay on the Arp Patterns/Progression directory is created to allow loading of your own patterns from the sdcard.
-   (check Akai directory that will be created on the root directory after a first boot).
+   (check "Arp Patterns" and "Progressions" links at the root directory that will be created after a first boot).

 4. Place any binary in the /tkgl_bootstrap/bin